Generic name: urokinase [ URE-oh-KYE-nase ]

-You should not use this medication if you have internal bleeding, a brain tumor or aneurysm, hemophilia or other bleeding disorder, arterial hypertension, or if you have recently had a stroke, brain or spinal surgery, or medical emergency requiring CPR (cardiopulmonary resuscitation).
+If possible before you receive Kinlytic, tell your doctor if you have a brain tumor or aneurysm, hemophilia or other bleeding disorder, high blood pressure, or if you have recently had a stroke, brain or spinal surgery, or medical emergency requiring CPR (cardiopulmonary resuscitation).

-You should not use this medication if you are allergic to urokinase, or if you have:
+You should not be treated with Kinlytic if you are allergic to it, or if you have:

 a brain aneurysm (dilated blood vessel);